ccb-github/nextjs-traceability/app/lib/api/README.md

 # Name convention
-1. query contain "s" is query  return multi result, otherwise one result default
+1. Query contain "s" is query return multi result, otherwise one result default.
+2. Query name use the name